EzZarGG/MLBB/Docs/DLL_Documentation.md

 ### Overview

-The EasySaveLogging DLL provides a robust logging solution for the EasySave backup application.
-It implements a thread-safe singleton logger that records backup operations and administrative actions to a file.
-The logger supports two file formats:
+The EasySaveLogging DLL provides a robust logging solution for the EasySave V2.0 backup application.
+It implements a thread-safe singleton logger that records backup operations, encryption activities, and business software protection events to files in either JSON or XML format.

-- **JSON format** (default format)
-- **XML format**

-If no format is explicitly selected, the logger will use JSON as the default format.

 ### Technical Specifications

 - **Framework**: .NET 8.0
 - **Language**: C#
 - **Project Type**: Class Library
+- **Dependencies**:
-- **Dependency**: System.Text.Json (included in .NET 8.0)
+  - System.Text.Json (included in .NET 8.0)
+  - System.Xml (included in .NET 8.0)

 ### Core Components